-Email: integrity.commissioner@integrity.qld.gov.au

-Telephone: (07) 3003 2888
+Email: integrity.commissioner@integrity.qld.gov.au Telephone: (07) 3003 2888

-Information on requesting advice from the Integrity Commissioner can be located on their website.
+Information on requesting advice from the Integrity Commissioner can be located on its website.

-Parliamentary Committees
+Parliamentary committees

 Section 88 of the Parliament of Queensland Act 2001 requires the establishment of portfolio committees through the Standing Rules and Orders of the Legislative Assembly.
-For each committee the Standing Rules and Orders is required to identify the name of the committee and the portfolio area it is responsible for.
+For each committee, the standing rules and orders is required to identify the name of the committee and the portfolio area it is responsible for.
 Each department must be covered by a portfolio area.
-The listing of portfolio committees and their portfolio areas are included in Schedule 6 of the Standing Rules and Orders.
+The listing of portfolio committees and their portfolio areas are included in Schedule 6 of the standing rules and orders.

 The role of the portfolio committees is provided for in the Parliament of Queensland Act.
-This role includes as relevant to their portfolio area, considering and reporting to the Parliament on:
+This role includes, as relevant to their portfolio area, considering and reporting to the parliament on:

-- Bills and subordinate legislation introduced into Parliament - the annual state budget Appropriation Bills through the estimates process - issues of public importance - performance of government entities
+- · Bills and subordinate legislation introduced into parliament - · the annual state budget Appropriation Bills through the estimates process - issues of public importance - performance of government entities.